Police-Data-Accessibility-Project/data-source-identification/common_crawler/README.md

 Please ensure you have a `.env` file located in the root directory (not the `common_crawler` directory) which contains the following environment variable:

 * HUGGINGFACE_ACCESS_TOKEN = The access token to enable writing to the associated PDAP dataset.
-To obtain your access token, consult user settings at https://huggingface.co/settings/tokens and ensure you have write access to https://huggingface.co/PDAP .
+To obtain your access token, consult user settings at <https://huggingface.co/settings/tokens>

-To check for duplicate urls against a Label Studio project, add the following environment variables:
+and ensure you have write access to <https://huggingface.co/PDAP> .
 * LABEL_STUDIO_ACCESS_TOKEN = The access token for the Label Studio API.
 This can be obtained by logging into Label Studio and navigating to the [user account section](https://app.heartex.com/user/account), where the access token can be copied.
 * LABEL_STUDIO_PROJECT_ID = The project ID for the Label Studio API.
 This can be